plerup/makeEspArduino/README.md

 You can always use the rule **list_lib** to check what include directories and source files that was found during the search.

+The automatic search for used files via included header files does not work if the corresponding implementation source file are located in another directory than the header file.
+If you have problem with this, you can set the variable **EXPAND_LIBS** and then all source files in the directories specified via the LIBS variable will be added to the build.
+This may lead to compiling unnecessary files though.

 If you for some reason want to exclude some sub directories from the search list you can specify this using the variable **EXCLUDE_DIRS**, regular expressions are accepted here.

 **CHIP** Set to either esp8266 (default) or esp32